Learn how to make a fairy house using air dry clay. Kids love crafting a unique fairy home and using it for magical, imaginative play.

 The details are just adorable: tiny little doors and windows, pitched roofs with miniature chimneys, little gardens for the make-believe inhabitants.

 It’s the kind of craft activity guaranteed to encourage hours of imaginative play.
-And it is an achievable clay project to try at home–even if you’re new to ceramics.
+And it is a fairly easy clay project to try at home–even if you’re new to ceramics.

 Pro tip: Do some Googling beforehand as there are lots of inspiring fairy houses out there!